 The boiling point of a compound is a crucial physical property that reflects the strength of intermolecular forces holding its molecules together.
 Predicting which compound has the highest boiling point among a given set involves understanding these forces and how they vary based on molecular structure.
-This article delves into the factors influencing boiling points and provides a comprehensive guide on determining which compound possesses the highest boiling point.
+This article digs into the factors influencing boiling points and provides a thorough look on determining which compound possesses the highest boiling point.

 Understanding Boiling Point

 Boiling point is defined as the temperature at which a liquid's vapor pressure equals the surrounding atmospheric pressure, causing the liquid to transform into a gas.
-This transition requires energy to overcome the attractive forces between molecules in the liquid phase.
-Therefore, compounds with stronger intermolecular forces require more energy to boil, resulting in higher boiling points.
+Because of that, this transition requires energy to overcome the attractive forces between molecules in the liquid phase.
+Because of this, compounds with stronger intermolecular forces require more energy to boil, resulting in higher boiling points.

 Factors Influencing Boiling Point